rafwit/incoming/README.md

 ### Available decorators

 Here you can find all currently available decorators and their behaviour.
-Each validator will throw an error in case the validation fails (the condition has not been met).
+Each validator will throw an error in case the validation fails (i.e. the condition has not been met).
 In addition, some decorators perform extra type checks.

 | Decorator                             | Behaviour                                                                                                                                                                                              |
 | :------------------------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |